 Your website is categorized in “pages” and with a 1,000 pages limit with a free version; it is more than enough for you to get started with.

-Want to spy on your competition and see what they are to with SEO?
+Want to spy on your competition and see what they are up to with their SEO?

-Most tools provide this at an extra cost, but even as a free member of SEOBility, you can spy on three websites that you are competing against.
+Most tools provide this at an extra cost, but even as a free member of SEOBility, you can spy on competitor websites for free.

-My suggestion is to track the competition which are way ahead of you so you can see and understand what they are doing right and what they are doing wrong.
+My suggestion is to track the competing domains which are way ahead of you so you can see (and understand) what they are doing right and what they are doing wrong – SEOBility gives you a clear report of all of this.

 While this is super important to have an understanding of how your pages are performing in search engines, I would suggest you limit your rank checks to a just a couple times a week.